tucommenceapousser/php-remote-storage/HACKING.md

 You need to have at least PHP 5.4 with built-in web server support.
 The latest version is recommended.

-The following PHP modules need to be installed and activated:

-* json
-* spl
-* pdo

 ## Fedora

     $ sudo dnf -y install php-cli php-pdo composer git